alekmaul/pvsneslib/wiki/Sounds-and-Musics.md

 export SOUNDBANK := res/soundbank
 ```

-Add the correct parameters to your makefile conditions.
+Add the correct parameters to your makefile conditions (here, we specified that we will use bank 5 as 1st bank for music and sfx).

 ```bash
 # to build musics, define SMCONVFLAGS with parameters you want